Lobbying on ICT & Cybersecurity - Ottawa (March 2026 edition)

 This section compares, by NAICS industry, the lobbying activity in Ottawa last month to its historical average.

-Section B: Lobbying by Industry for the Past Year
+Section C: Lobbying by Industry for the Past Year

 To contextualize, we show each industry's lobbying activity over the past 12 months.
-The combined view from Section A and B shows you whether recent differences are persistent trends or a break from the norm.
+The combined view from Section B and C shows you whether recent differences are persistent trends or a break from the norm.

 Top Industry Residual Trends for 2026-02

-↳ Broadcast media production and distribution has shown a broadly upward trend in lobbying residuals over the past year.
+↳ Broadcast media production and distribution has been on a broadly upward trajectory in lobbying over the past year.

-↳ Telecommunications has shown a broadly upward trend in lobbying residuals over the past year.
+↳ Telecommunications has been on a broadly upward trajectory in lobbying over the past year.

-↳ Telecommunications displayed high volatility in its lobbying pattern, suggesting irregular or event-driven activity.
+↳ Telecommunications displayed high volatility, suggesting irregular or event-driven engagement.

-↳ Software has shown a broadly upward trend in lobbying residuals over the past year.
+↳ Security and investigation services has been on a broadly upward trajectory in lobbying over the past year.

-↳ Software displayed high volatility in its lobbying pattern, suggesting irregular or event-driven activity.
+↳ Security and investigation services displayed high volatility, suggesting irregular or event-driven engagement.

-↳ Computing and IT services has shown a broadly upward trend in lobbying residuals over the past year.
+↳ Digital media and social networks has been on a broadly upward trajectory in lobbying over the past year.

-↳ Computing and IT services displayed high volatility in its lobbying pattern, suggesting irregular or event-driven activity.
+↳ Digital media and social networks displayed high volatility, suggesting irregular or event-driven engagement.

 In this section, we see the organizations with the most unusual lobbying behavior last month, defined by either unusually high or unusually low lobbying activity.

-The organizations with the most notable increases in lobbying this month include: Salesforce.com Canada Corporation, Facebook Canada Ltd., TELESAT CANADA.
+The organizations with the most notable increases in lobbying this month include Secure Future Research Ltd DBA ControlAI, Salesforce.com Canada Corporation, Facebook Canada Ltd., and TELESAT CANADA.

-Section D: Lobbying of Government Institutions in the Past Month
+Section E: Lobbying of Government Institutions in the Past Month

 Every time an organization lobbies, there is a government official representing a government institution at the other side of the table.
 This section shows the industry-institutions pairs with the most unusual lobbying behavior last month, defined by either unusually high or unusually low lobbying activity.
 Below that, we show the corresponding organization-institution pairs.